FORARE IL CEMENTO

 • Extract the barrel from the starting material with the barrel still rotating.

-• Turn off the water supply, release the trigger and place the auger on a secure surface.
+• Turn off the water supply, release the trigger, and place the drill on a secure surface.

 • Remove the carrot.

-Remember that coring can be stopped at any time during the process.
-Often contact with rebar or other buried material will stop the drilling.
+Remember that coring can be interrupted at any time during the process.
+Contact with rebar or other buried material often stops the drilling.

 Diamond crowns for drilling reinforced concrete

-To do the job perfectly, it is essential to choose the right diamond core bit for its use.
-If you have to drill holes in reinforced concrete you will need to buy some diamond drill bits specifically for reinforced concrete .
+To perform the job perfectly, it is essential to choose the right diamond core bit for its use.
+If you need to drill holes in reinforced concrete, you will need to purchase diamond drill bits specifically for reinforced concrete .

-Our diamond core bits are produced in Italy at our factory.
-The segments have a height of 12mm with “roof top”.
-This technology allows you to drill reinforced concrete more easily, especially in the phase of entry into the material.
+Our diamond core bits are manufactured in Italy at our factory.
+The segments are 12mm high with a "roof top."
+This technology allows you to drill through reinforced concrete more easily, especially when entering the material.

 Back to blog